Buying a house jointly with your parents

 How can I buy a house with my parents?

-There are two ways you can buy a house in tandem with your parents: you can be tenants-in-common or joint tenants.
+There are 2 ways you can buy a house in tandem with your parents: you can be tenants-in-common or joint tenants.

 - Increase your buying power.
 By using the equity in your parents’ home and sharing the repayments, you can afford to think bigger when choosing your first home.
 Instead of buying a budget, entry-level property, you could buy the home you want to live in for the rest of your life.

 - Borrow less.
-By teaming up with your parents, you are effectively borrowing less money than you would if you were out on your own, which means that you only have to manage smaller, more affordable repayments.
+By teaming up with your parents you are effectively borrowing less money than you would if you were out on your own, which means that you only have to manage smaller, more affordable repayments.

-Top tips for buying a house with your parents
+Tips for buying a house with your parents

 - Get professional advice.
 Before you enter into a co-ownership agreement, make sure you get advice from a solicitor or conveyancer.
 This will ensure that you know exactly what you’re getting yourself into and what you need to do to protect yourself from potential risk.